yoonghan/zoo/README.md

-A zoo template website that runs on server rather than just frontend codes.
+A zoo website that runs on server rather than just frontend codes.

 This site is an assistant page from the original Zoo Negara website.
 Please refer to original Zoo Negara website.